MortalP/Query_Spring_REST_Project/README.md

 # Query_Spring_Project
 -------------------
-Demonstrates the capabilities of the Spring MVC web framework and the RESTful web service through query application.
+Demonstrates the capabilities of the Spring MVC web framework, Spring Security and the RESTful web service through query application.
 After reviewing this project, you should have a good understanding of what Spring MVC and REST can do and get a feel for how easy it is to use.

 In this application you'll see the following in action: